samiullah51/MERN-Stack-Real-Time-Chat-App/README.md

 Make sure you are in the project directory.
 Then run the command "npm install" to install all the dependencies.

 ## Important Note
-If you are facing some issues in the project, then make sure you are using your own links in (.env file).
+If you are facing some issues in the project then make sure you are using your own links in (.env file).